 Each year the Council will elect a Chairman who shall not then be a member of the Cabinet or the Overview and Scrutiny Committee.
 The Council shall normally meet six times per year unless a need is identified for any additional meeting.

 4.02 Meanings

-- (a) Policy Framework: - (ia) The policy framework Framework means the plans, policies and strategies which must be approved or adopted by the full Council and are, for the time being, the following: listed below. - (b) The Council may add further significant plans, policies and strategies to the Policy Framework as it sees fit from time to time.
+- Policy Framework: (a) - i) The Policy Framework means the plans, policies and strategies which must be approved or adopted by the full Council and are, for the time being, the following:

 Sustainable Community Strategy

 Corporate Plan